Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Information Design in Linear-Quadratic-Gaussian (LQG) Games

 \subsubsection{Beauty Contest Game}

-Payoff functions of players under common payoff state $\gamma$ representing, e.g., a stock value, are given by where $\beta\in [0,1]$ and $\bar{a}_{-i}= \sum_{j\neq i} a_{j}/(n-1)$ represents the average action of other players.
-The first term in \eqref{eq:payoff_beauty} denote the players' urge for taking actions close to the payoff state $\gamma$.
+Payoff function of player $i$ is given by where $\beta\in [0,1]$ and $\bar{a}_{-i}= \sum_{j\neq i} a_{j}/(n-1)$ represents the average action of other players.
+The first term in \eqref{eq:payoff_beauty} denotes the players' urge for taking actions close to the payoff state $\gamma$.
 The second term accounts for players' tendency towards taking actions in compliance with the rest of the population.
 The constant $\beta$ gauges the importance between the two terms.
 The payoff captures settings where the valuation of a good, e.g., stock, depends not just on the performance of the company but also on what other players think about its value \cite{morris2002social}.